 Natural rubber comes from Hevea brasiliensis (or the Pará rubber tree) which is a species of plant native to Brazil.
 Natural rubber is an extremely popular elastomer material, used in a wide variety of applications and industries.

 Synthetic rubber is produced artificially and is created from a variety of polymers.
-Due to its artificiality, synthetic rubber can be manipulated and have a number of different properties added to it.
+Due to its artificiality, it can be manipulated and have a number of different properties added to it.

 Generally, natural rubber is considered stronger and more flexible, but synthetic rubber has the advantage of being chemical and temperature resistant.
 Synthetic rubber also has the benefit of being more cost-effective.